JiasenZheng/jiasenzheng.github.io/_projects/(0) slam_and_point_cloud_colourisation.md

 name: 3D Slam and Point Cloud Colourisation
 tools: [C++, ROS, 3D SLAM, Calibration, PCL]
 image: https://jiasenzheng.github.io/assets/closure1.gif
-description: Performed 3D SLAM using RTAB-Map on a Jackal UGV and aligned the color pixel to the point cloud; developed a calibration ROS package to compute the extrinsic parameters between a LiDar and an RGB-D camera.
+description: Performed 3D SLAM using RTAB-Map on a Jackal UGV and aligned the color pixel to the point cloud; Developed a calibration ROS package to compute the extrinsic parameters between a LiDar and an RGB-D camera.
 ---

 # 3D Slam and Point Cloud Colourisation